 Winner receives a trip for two to the 2019 Great American Beer Festival, the premier U.S. beer festival and competition, in Denver, Colorado.

-Winner receives AIRE’s premier stand up paddleboard.
-Package includes a paddle, bag, and air pump.
+Winner receives an NRS inflatable stand up paddleboard – Package comes with a paddle, bag and an air pump.

 Winner receives two avalanche safety packages, complete with Pieps Beacons, touring shovels, and touring probes.